Assocify-Team/Assocify-PRD/template/5-mvp.md

 *Who are the target personas for this product?*
 *Which is the key persona?*
 *High-level scenarios to adopt, use and share the product.*
-## User Stories and Key Features
-*User stories about how various personas will use the product in context.*
-*Identify and prioritise the key features required.*
-*Justify the importance of each feature.*
-## Success Criteria
-*How will you evaluate the success of the MVP?*
-*Metrics include user penetration, quality / satisfaction.*
-*If applicable, progress in discussions with ecosystem partners / investors / customers.*
-## Features Outside the Scope
-*The MVP must be viable and minimal.*
-*Which features don’t belong in it.*
-*How should these be eventually integrated and in what sequence.*

-### Personas and Scenarios

 #### Target Personas
 - **Description of Personas:**